natecurtiss/blackjack-cli/README.md

-# solo-blackjack
+# blackjack-cli
-A small Blackjack/21 game you can play in the terminal window by yourself.
+A small command like Blackjack game to pass the time with.